EstevaoNaval/data-structure-discipline/README.md

 - Hash Table stored in Principal and Second Memory
 - Binary Heap applied to Heapsort, and stored in Principal and Second Memory.

-This repository brings my resume about each subjects from this discipline.
+This repository brings my resume about each subjects from this discipline and their algorithms as well.